carlwo/chat-stats/README.md

 ## Statistics

 After gathering the chat messages from the given stream, a top 10 statistic of the most frequent chat messages will be shown.
-Duplicate messages from the same author will be ignored.
+Only the most recent message from each user is counted.

 This is particularly useful when a question is asked during a livestream and you want to know which answer is given most frequently.